cockroachdb/docs/src/current/v24.1/cockroachdb-feature-availability.md

 {{site.data.alerts.end}}

 ### Export logs to Azure Monitor
-[Exporting logs from CockroachDB {{ site.data.products.dedicated }} to Azure Monitor]({% link cockroachcloud/export-logs.md %}?filters=azure-monitor-log-export) is in limited access.
+[Exporting logs to Azure Monitor]({% link cockroachcloud/export-logs.md %}?filters=azure-monitor-log-export) from your CockroachDB {{ site.data.products.dedicated }} cluster hosted on Azure is in limited access.
 Once the export is configured, logs will flow from all nodes in all regions of your CockroachDB {{ site.data.products.dedicated }} cluster to Azure Monitor.
 To express interest and try it out, contact [Support](https://support.cockroachlabs.com/hc).

 ### Export metrics to Azure Monitor
-[Exporting Metrics to Azure Monitor]({% link cockroachcloud/export-metrics.md %}?filters=azure-monitor-metrics-export) from a CockroachDB {{ site.data.products.dedicated }} cluster is in limited access.
+[Exporting Metrics to Azure Monitor]({% link cockroachcloud/export-metrics.md %}?filters=azure-monitor-metrics-export) from a CockroachDB {{ site.data.products.dedicated }} cluster hosted on Azure is in limited access.
 Once the export is configured, metrics will flow from all nodes in all regions of your CockroachDB {{ site.data.products.dedicated }} cluster to your chosen cloud metrics sink.

 ### AWS PrivateLink for CockroachDB Serverless
 [Connecting privately to a multi-region CockroachDB {{ site.data.products.serverless }} cluster using AWS PrivateLink](https://www.cockroachlabs.com/docs/cockroachcloud/aws-privatelink?filters=serverless) is in limited access.
 This can help your organization meet its security requirements and reduce your cluster's exposure to public networks.
 To express interest and try it out, contact [Support](https://support.cockroachlabs.com/hc).